Any complex waveform can be made up of simple sinusoids.

 FFT breaks down a waveform into its sinusoidal components to measure the amplitude of the frequencies.

-1. Additive sine waves combine to form a complex square wave.
 2. The FFT graphs the harmonic frequencies as the square wave takes form.